Haoming9810/CSS143B-2020Fall/exams/final_project/task.md

 Upon successfully finishing this project, your work will be graded based on the following criterias:

 -  (5pt) Pull request (PR) correctly created
     - No new files added (such as .idea folder, .iml files)
     - Having the right changes
     - From your work branch to your master branch in your repo
 -  (5pt) Pull request has clear-written description including:
     - What's the changes
     - How it's verified on your side
-  - Any notes to reviewer
+    - Any notes to the reviewers
 - (5pt) PR has auto-validation running
 - (15pt) All provided unit tests passed
 - (10pt) Website starts correctly and pass simple end-to-end search test